 Los Angeles Domestic Violence Attorney

-Seppi Esfandi is a Los Angeles domestic violence attorney who is a Specialist in Criminal Law with over 16 years of experience defending domestic abuse charges.
-He is one of only 70 hand-picked attorneys to hold this coveted distinction and is ranked among the top 5% of attorneys in Los Angeles.
+Seppi Esfandi is a Los Angeles domestic violence attorney who is an Expert in Criminal Law with over 16 years of experience defending domestic abuse charges.
+He is one of only 70 hand-picked attorneys to hold this coveted distinction and is ranked among the top attorneys in Los Angeles.
 Esfandi was born and raised in Los Angeles and graduated from the highly revered UCLA School of Law.

 Domestic abuse is defined by California as when a person inflicts injury on a former or current spouse, cohabitant, or a mother or father of one’s child deliberately.
 The injury can be something minor, like a: scratch, redness, swelling or bruising; or something more serious, like a: broken nose, concussion, or fractured bones; however, the injury must be visible as stated in the Penal Code.
 Domestic abuse cases can be prosecuted as a felony, or as a misdemeanor, depending on the defendant’s criminal record and the details of the case.